Wilmer Flores Preview, Player Props: Giants vs. Braves

-The San Francisco Giants and Wilmer Flores (.486 slugging percentage over his past 10 games, including two homers), battle starting pitcher Spencer Strider and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+The San Francisco Giants and Wilmer Flores (.471 slugging percentage over his past 10 games, including two homers), take on starting pitcher Yonny Chirinos and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

 Wilmer Flores Game Info & Props vs. the Braves